Louisiana vs. Georgia Southern NCAA Football Odds, Plays and Insights | September 25, 2021

-The Georgia Southern Eagles (1-2, 0-0 Sun Belt) are two-touchdown underdogs in a home Sun Belt matchup with the Louisiana Ragin' Cajuns (2-1, 0-0 Sun Belt) on Saturday, September 25, 2021 at Allen E. Paulson Stadium.
-The total is 53.5 points for this matchup.
+Sun Belt foes meet when the Louisiana Ragin' Cajuns (2-1, 0-0 Sun Belt) visit the Georgia Southern Eagles (1-2, 0-0 Sun Belt) on Saturday, September 25, 2021 at Allen E. Paulson Stadium.
+Louisiana is favored by two touchdowns.
+The point total is 53.5 for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.